 3. Overreliance on Globalized Supply Chains

-Another component to technology supply chain disruptions is our heavy reliance on globalized supply chains.
+Another component of technology supply chain disruptions is our heavy reliance on globalized supply chains.
 It is a common complaint that the United States does not make much anymore, and there are plenty of reasons for this.
 But COVID-19 certainly revealed the weak points of relying on global sourcing and manufacturing, with container ships sitting anchored near ports (or, worse, getting stuck in canals) and so on.

 What You Can Do